 As Equine Flu is so contagious it can have a devastating impact on large livery and competition yards.
-Any new arrivals or horses showing Symptoms any clinical signs usually clear should be isolated within 7-10 immediately and days, but full strict biosecurity measures should recovery can be implemented to take much prevent the spread of disease - such as using separate tools and equipment, using overalls or changing clothes, foot dips and regular disinfectant use in the area.
+Any new arrivals or horses showing any clinical signs should be isolated immediately and strict biosecurity measures should be implemented to prevent the spread of disease - such as using separate tools and equipment, using overalls or changing clothes, foot dips and regular disinfectant use in the area.